Degenerate Quantum LDPC Codes With Good Finite Length Performance: OSD-like post-processing for BP

+Since the depolarizing channel is non-binary, we need some further adjustments in the syndrome OSD decoder (Algorithms~\ref{alg:osd-w} and \ref{alg:osd0}) to use it as a~post-processor after the non-binary BP decoder.
+We call this modified version the \emph{order-$w$ qOSD} algorithm, which is defined via the order-$w$ OSD algorithm from the previous section as follows:

-Then the~OSD post-processing algorithm is applied to the~matrix $H'$ and the~vector $v'$ with the target cost function\footnote{It is easy to see that this cost function is equal to the weight $\wt{E}$ of the Pauli error $E\in\cP_n^*$ represented in the binary form by the vector $x\in\F_2^{2n}$.}
+Here we use the \emph{symplectic weight}\footnote{It is easy to see that the symplectic weight $\spwt{x}$ is equal to the weight $\wt{E}$ of the Pauli error $E\in\cP_n^*$ represented in the binary form by the vector $x\in\F_2^{2n}$.} $\spwt{\cdot}$ as the target weight function $\wt{\cdot}$ for the OSD algorithm, which is defined as: